+15 You would call, and I would answer you.
+You would have a desire for the work of your hands.

 15 You would call me, and I would answer.
 You would be eager to see me, one of the creatures that you had made.